 The Monoprice Mini Delta is known for being one of the best budget 3D printers around, with great precision (up to 50 microns), speed (up to 150 mm/s) — and it’s open source!

-An open source delta 3D printer, this differing type of 3D printer allows for faster print speed, as with less weight on the print head, faster speeds and quicker acceleration can occur without overshooting.
+An open source delta 3D printer, this allows for faster print speed, as with less weight on the print head, faster speeds and quicker acceleration can occur without overshooting.
 Higher print speeds can therefore be maintained without any loss of accuracy, making it one of the best fast 3D printers for the price.

 Unlike many delta printers, the Monoprice Mini Delta comes fully assembled, so you can get printing in less than an hour from opening the box.
 The heated bed means you can print ABS and other trickier 3D filaments, and you can print via WiFi as well as by USB or SD card.